The evolution of Ty Frankel: From hoop-playing hip-hop artist to corporate connector

 A fresh start

-Shut Down Emails was a lead generation service, with Ty and his team acting as intermediaries between music producers and end-users in the TV and film industries.
-In essence, he helped connect his clients with warm leads (prospects), in the hope that they could strike mutually beneficial business deals.
-Ty honed his skills whilst building up Shut Down Music's client base, growing his own revenue from $20,000 in revenue a month to $50,000, in only a six-month period
+Shut Down Emails was a lead generation service, with Ty and his team booking sales calls on behalf of marketing agencies and software development companies.
+In essence, he helped book his clients qualified sales calls, in the hope that they could strike mutually beneficial business deals.

 As well as the software, Ty has also been busy creating two products that he's been promoting via Twitter: 'God Level First Lines' and 'VIP Agency Lounge'.
 The former product is a course that teaches anyone how to write the opening line to cold emails and LinkedIn outreaches.
 The latter is a series of pay-per-view webinars hosted by guest speakers - recognized leaders in marketing - who offer advice on how to "scale your business and create a competitive edge."
 The first series was released on March 13 and promptly sold out.
 Ty plans to create more content soon.